 You’ll want to get enough information about jobs that intrigue you to help you decide which ones fit your skills, interests, financial needs, and your need for balance.
 (It’s not as simple as just picking from a list.)

 As you browse the ideas, keep in mind that most people combine more than one thing within what they do, especially if freelancing.
 Writing business example: writing coaching + workshops + editing.

-10 Decent Paying Writing Jobs in High Demand
+10 Decent Paying Writing Careers in High Demand